benatshippabo/graphql-eslint-bug/README.md

 }
 ```

-We expect `@graphql-eslint/eslint-plugin` configured with eslint:
+we expect `@graphql-eslint/eslint-plugin` eslint configured with:

 ```yml
 rules: